Narcissus (plant): Pests and diseases

-Arthropods that are Narcissus pests include insects such as three species of fly that have larvae that attack the plants, narcissus bulb fly Merodon equestris, and two species of hoverflies, the lesser bulb flies Eumerus tuberculatus and Eumerus strigatus.
+Arthropods that are Narcissus pests include insects such as three species of fly that have larvae that attack the plants, the narcissus bulb fly Merodon equestris, and two species of hoverflies, the lesser bulb flies Eumerus tuberculatus and Eumerus strigatus.
 The flies lay their eggs at the end of June in the ground around the narcissi, a single female fly being able to lay up to fifty eggs.
 The hatching larvae then burrow through the soil towards the bulbs and consume their interiors.
 They then overwinter in the empty bulb shell, emerging in April to pupate in the soil, from which the adult fly emerges in May.
 The larvae of some moths such as Korscheltellus lupulina (the common swift moth) attack Narcissus bulbs.

 Other arthropods include Mites such as Steneotarsonemus laticeps (Bulb scale mite), Rhizoglyphus and Histiostoma infest mainly stored bulbs and multiply particularly at high ambient temperature, but do not attack planted bulbs.

 Planted bulbs are susceptible to nematodes, the most serious of which is Ditylenchus dipsaci (Narcissus eelworm), the main cause of basal plate disease in which the leaves turn yellow and become misshapen.
 Infested bulbs have to be destroyed; where infestation is heavy avoiding planting further narcissi for another five years.
 Other nematodes include Aphelenchoides subtenuis, which penetrates the roots causing basal plate disease and Pratylenchus penetrans (lesion nematode) the main cause of root rot in narcissi.